Space Patrol (1950 TV series): Premise

 The stories followed the 30th-century adventures of Commander-in-Chief Buzz Corry (Ed Kemmer) of the United Planets Space Patrol and his young sidekick Cadet Happy (Lyn Osborn), as they faced interplanetary villains with diabolical schemes.

-As was common at the time, some of these villains had Russian- or German-sounding accents.
-Cmdr.
-Corry and his allies were aided by such sci-fi gadgets as ray guns, "miniature space-o-phones" and "atomolights".
-Most episodes carried such pulp-magazine titles as "Revolt of the Space Rats" and "The Menace of Planet X".
-Originally, the Space Patrol's purpose was that of "clearing the space lanes" but it evolved into an intergalactic paramilitary space police which was charged with keeping the peace.
-The show was originally pitched as a cop show in outer space.
-Latter day comparisons between Space Patrol and the later Star Trek film and television series were inevitable.

 The show was targeted to children, but attracted a sizable adult audience.
 Many episodes featured commercial tie-in merchandise, like toys and mail-order premiums, that were advertised during commercial breaks.
 Many of the ads for corporate sponsor Ralston Purina's Chex cereals used the show's space opera motif in their pitches.
 A unique feature of the TV and radio adventures was that the premium of the month was often worked into the story action.
 This permitted young viewers to feel that they were participating in the radio or televised adventures.
 Space Patrol's best known premium was a "Name the Planet" contest wherein the winner was awarded the program's Terra IV spaceship.
 The prize was a giant trailer in the shape of the series' space craft.
 One of the many "Name the Planet" commercials may be viewed online.

 The program sponsored a Space Patrol club, which viewers could join.
 Continuing merchandise tie-ins perpetuated the connection, producing such a sizable following that many of the nation's magazines chronicled the phenomenon.
 Many, but not all, of the 30-minute TV episodes are still currently available in various video/ DVD formats.